c-w-a/yolov5-deeplearning-notebook/README.md

 tinkering with the YOLOv5 object detection model and the YouTube Bounding Boxes dataset..

 PROJECT PLAN:
-create an easy-to-use notebook that will allow others to train YOLOv5 object detection models using a subset of the YouTube Bounding Boxes dataset by abstracting and automating the entire process including environment set-up, data filtering, data acquisition, frame extraction, label generation, dataset splitting, YOLOv5 training preparation, etc.
+to create an easy-to-use deep learning notebook that will allow others to train a YOLOv5 object detection model using a subset of the YouTube Bounding Boxes dataset by abstracting and automating much of the process including environment set-up, data filtering, data acquisition, frame extraction, label generation, dataset splitting, YOLOv5 training preparation, etc.

 COMPLETED FEATURES SO FAR:
 - data filtering
-- data acquisition
+- data acquisition (now ~3x faster with multithreading)
-- frame extraction
+- frame extraction (now much faster by only calling ffmpeg once per video)
 - label generation
 - dataset splitting
-- data organization (YOLOv5-ready format)
+- YOLOv5-ready file structure

 instructions:
 - clone repo